-You also need to keep in mind that the pension provider takes a small percentage of your pension, as a management fee.
-So, it is worth asking how much this percentage will be, so you can have an idea of how much money you are really getting at the end.
+You also need to keep in mind that the pension provider takes a small percentage of your pension as a management fee.
+It is worth asking how much this percentage will be so you can have an idea of how much money you are really getting at the end.

 Some defined contribution schemes allow its members to choose the level of contribution they want to pay.
 So once again, it is worth checking with your pension if you want to shape it to your needs.

 However, with this pension, it is not possible to know in advance what pension benefits an individual will receive, as it completely depends on how much money has been added by the person at the retirement date.

 How to Review and Manage Your Loved One’s Pension

 This part of our pension guide is more relevant to your elders and parents who are already retired.
 It explains how to manage their small pension or even review it if they think that something is not quite right in the sum received.

 When your loved ones retire their income tends to decrease.
 Their expenses, however, should also have decreased as mortgages are usually paid off, and generally they no longer have any dependent children.
 However, it is not always easy for your elderly relatives to cope with this sudden change in their lives and income.
 It is therefore more prudent to establish a budget of their expenses, to know how much they really spend per month or per year.